gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 Radius 1600, 360 chords of 1°, same limits.
 Chord length `2 * 1600 * sin(0.5°) ≈ 27.9` steps.

-Linear would stop at the four axis extrema (`Δ_x` or `Δ_y` changes sign).
-Overshoot only zeros the reversing axis; the other keeps `P`.
+In Linear the four axis extrema are **slave** reversals (the DDA master is the other axis there), so the path does not stop; the master rebinds at the 45° points with `P` carried and the circle cruises.
+Overshoot also only zeros the reversing axis; the other keeps `P`.
 Chordal error per 1° is a fraction of a step — under a default `overshoot_max = 8`.

 ### 14.4 Horizon size, Linear

 Long axis 10 000 steps at 4000 step/s, 2000 step/s², then a 90°
-corner into a 100-step stub, Linear. `R` of the binder ends at the corner (angle change → path-stop, preparation = full stop).
+corner into a 100-step stub, Linear.
+The corner forces a stop only if the outgoing stub moves a different axis (the incoming one goes idle) — a master-sense reversal / idle, not merely an angle change.
+Decel distance 4000 steps, so `P` must start falling by `s = 6000` before such a stop.
+Split into 100-step
-Decel distance 4000 steps, so `P` must start falling by `s = 6000`.
-Split into 100-step blocks: without summing `R` across them the planner would not see the corner in time.
+blocks: without summing `R` across them the planner would not see the stop in time.
 F10 is that test.

 ### 14.5 Overshoot bulge on (10000, 100)